TriumphLLC/Blend4Web/doc_src/problems_and_solutions.rst

 * WebGL crashes on Linux Chromium with Nvidia GeForce 400/500 series GPUs with drivers later than 355.

     This issue is caused by incompatibility of Chromium sandbox and NVIDIA's latest drivers.
 The solution is to downgrade drivers to the 340xx version.

+* WebAudio issues.

+    Audio doesn't work in some versions of Google Chrome for the "Background Music" speakers in case of HTML export.
+Currently, speaker type is automatically changed to "Background Sound" as a workaround.

+    There is an audio context error when running too many instances (>6) of b4w engine (for example, many browser tabs or many iframes on one page) in Google Chrome.
+The error is prevented by disabling the audio for an application if the audio context cannot be created for it.

+* QQ Browser doesn't support WebGL at the moment.

+* WebGL is unstable and sometimes crashes on Mesa 11.x drivers in Linux/Chrome with Intel GPUs.
+Downgrading to Mesa 10.x drivers can help.